What are your rights when you're buying goods from an online auction?

 The Contract and Commercial Law Act may also provide some comeback if you've bought a product that doesn't match its description.
 The Act says where goods are "sold by description" then they must correspond with that description.
 If they don't, you can reject them.
 "Description" usually means a statement about the kind or class of the good, rather than its condition or quality.

 2 Triumph motorbikes were sold on Trade Me for $5150.
 The buyer later discovered some of the parts were from a different make of bike (a Yamaha) and other parts were missing.
 The tribunal held the bikes didn't correspond with the description of a Triumph motorbike and ordered the seller to repay the $5150.
 The buyer was required to return the bikes once payment had been made.

-The Sale of Goods Act also gives you the right to keep the goods but claim damages for any financial loss resulting from the inaccurate description.
-The hitch is sellers can contract out of the Act – and if they do, these rights won't apply.
+The Contract and Commercial Law Act also gives you the right to keep the goods but claim damages for any financial loss resulting from the inaccurate description.
+The hitch is sellers can contract out of these provisions of the Act – and if they do, these rights won't apply.

 If the Trade Me seller is a professional trader your rights are different.

 Law changes that took effect from 17 June 2014 require professional traders selling on internet sites to tell you they’re “in trade” so you know who you’re dealing with.
 Goods you buy online from a professional trader will be covered by the Consumer Guarantees Act (CGA) and the Fair Trading Act (FTA).

 The CGA requires goods to be of acceptable quality and fit for purpose.
 You may have grounds for a claim against a trader if they’re not.
 See Consumer Guarantees Act for more information.